php-dev-br/laravel-doc-pt-br/helpers.md

     abort(403);

-You may also provide the exception's message and custom HTTP response headers that should be sent to the browser:
+You may also provide the exception's response text and custom response headers:

     abort(403, 'Unauthorized.', $headers);